 Mapping UFW Strikes, Boycotts, and Farm Worker Actions 1965-1975

 When ethnic Mexican farm workers led by Cesar Chavez joined with Filipino American workers led by Larry Itliong in 1965 to strike grape growers in Delano, California, the modern farm workers movement was born.
 Operating initially as the United Farm Workers Organizing Committee and later as the UFW, the union spread beyond California as it launched a national grape boycott and inspired farm worker organizing in other states.
 Researched by Kathie Anastas, these maps show the geography of UFW activism, locating more than 1,000 farm worker strikes, boycotts, and other actions (see sources below).
 Here is a timeline describing each event and an essay summarizing the geography of the UFW.
+The maps are hosted by Tableau Public and may take a few seconds to respond.
+If slow, refresh the page.

 Sources: El Macriado, Los Angeles Times, New York Times, and Seattle Times